open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 #### Entity Merging and Resource

 The most important aspect of this design is how Entities will be merged to construct a Resource.

 We provide a simple algorithm for this behavior:

-- Construct a set of detected entities, E
+- Construct a set of detected entities, `E`
   - All entity detectors are sorted by priority (highest first)
-- For each entity detector
+  - For each entity detector `D`, detect entities
-  - For each entity detected
+    - For each entity detected, `d'`
-    - If the entity exists in E, ignore it
+      - If an entity `e'` exists in `E` with same entity type as `d'`, do one of the following:
+        - If the entity identiy and schema_url are the same, merge the descriptive attributes of `d'` into `e'`.
+        - If the entity identity is the same, but schema_url is different: drop the new entity `d'` *Note: We could offer configuration in this case*
+        - If the entity identity is different: drop the new entity `d'`.
-    - Otherwise, add the entity to E
+      - Otherwise, add the entity `d'` to set `E`
-- Construct a Resource from the set E.
+- Construct a Resource from the set `E`.

 Any implementation that achieves the same result as this algorithm is acceptable.